juicebox-systems/juicebox-hsm-realm/RUN.md

         --labels kind=tenant_auth_key
 ```

-RsaPkcs1Sha256 and Edwards25519 algorithms are also supported and better choices
+`RsaPkcs1Sha256` and `Edwards25519` algorithms are also supported and are better
-for production tenants.
+choices for production tenants.

 By default each tenant is rate limited to 10 requests a second.
 The `cluster
 tenant` command can be used to set a different rate limit for a tenant.

+## Tenant Event Log Service

+The tenant event log service contained in the software realm repo is used for
+both software realms and HSM realms.
+You will need to the tenant event log
+service with it configured to use the same GCP zone/project as the HSM realm.
+The ['tenant-log-client'](../tenant-log-client) repo contains a sample client
+application as well as [documentation](../tenant-log-client/API.md) on the
+exposed API.

 ## Client Configuration